Eshan276/test_api/README.md

 # Basic API - Hotel Edition

 A simple Node.js API for managing hotel data.
-This API uses Express.js and MongoDB to store and retrieve hotel information.
+This API uses Express.js to retrieve hotel information.
 To get started, follow these steps:

 1. Install the required packages: